zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 <img src={useBaseUrl("img/avail/da-app-key.png")} width="100%" height="100%"/>

-Enter the value you wish to submit as part of this transaction using the `App_ID` or without its default key value as `0`.
+Enter the value you wish to submit as part of this transaction using the `App_ID`, or without a default key value as `0`.

 <img src={useBaseUrl("img/avail/da-app-data.png")} width="100%" height="100%"/>